A Louisiana man hired hit men to kill a woman accusing him of rape, police said. Instead, they allegedly killed his sister.

 Beaux Cormier, a convicted sex offender, was arrested and charged with raping a family member in March 2020, police said.
 He later contacted Eskine and Wilson, offering to pay them to kill the victim, who was expected to testify in his case, according to authorities.

-“Beaux hired basically Andrew Eskine and Dalvin Wilson to murder the rape victim so she could not testify," Terrebonne Parish Sheriff Tim Soignet said Monday.
+“Beaux hired basically Andrew Eskine and Dalvin Wilson to murder the rape victim so she could not testify," Soignet said.

 The three men traveled to the victim’s home in Montegut last year to conduct surveillance, Soignet said, and then in November, Eskine and Wilson returned alone to try to kill the woman.